jaredmauch/dte-dump-parser/README.md

 breakdowns as well so you can use this to try and target the sweet spot based on your own historical data.

+If you are not familiar with why percentiles are an important way to review data like this, a quick review of this data shows that at the 75th percentile you have far less than the peak shortfall 75% of the time and just 25% of the time you are in that case where there is excess power usage.
+Since we as humans tend to adjust our behavior based on things like a known power outage, you can expect that even if you target the 75th percentile with either additional power generation via solar or even a generator to add supplemental power to your storage it won't need to run for long or often.

 If you are also fetching data from another system, eg: directly from your Powerly Energy Bridge device and storing it in something like influxdb, you may be able to create some more detailed and accurate usage breakdowns for power